The Planters' Guild · A Pillar of the Guild

 An inflorescence — the way a plant arranges its flowers — is the universal grammar of pollination.
 The same forms repeat across unrelated lineages because they solve the same problems: how to attract the right pollinator, how to maximize seed set, how to make a flower visible from a distance or accessible to a specific bee.
 Read the form, and you've already learned something useful about the strategy underneath.

-The Flower Library covers twelve canonical forms biweekly across the second half of 2026, Jun 12 through Nov 13, alternating Fridays with The Leaf Library.
+The Flower Library covers twelve canonical forms across the second half of 2026, released two at a time.
 Each entry takes one inflorescence form, two or three hero plants, and roughly six hundred words to teach you to recognize it on sight.
+The cards below run in publication order — start at № 01 and read down.

 Solitary inflorescence illustration — southern magnolia (Magnolia grandiflora)